rippl-svg/grad-based-plasticity-metrics/README.md

   - Multi-seed experiment support
 ## Main Training Loop Logic

-The main training loop in `main.py` demonstrates how the plasticity metrics and reset mechanisms are integrated into the SAC training process.
+The main training loop in `main.py` demonstrates how the metrics and reset mechanisms are integrated into the SAC training process.
 Here's a detailed breakdown:

 ### Initialization Phase
 ```python